MightyBurger/reemap-web/content/tutorial/profiles-cursor.md

 Some games already confine your mouse.
 Other games, like Ori, don't, so it is helpful to have a tool like Reemap do it.

 It's easy to get stuck with this setting.
-Remember, you can **enable Scroll Lock** to disable Reemap.
+So as a reminder, you can **enable Scroll Lock** to disable Reemap.